Are shutters blackout?

 Do I need blackout shutters?

 Customers who choose blackout shutters are generally those who are sensitive to light.
 They are also common for nurseries, cinema rooms and those who work night shifts.
+Studies show that blackout solutions, including integrated blinds, help improve sleep quality by reducing light exposure.
+You can read more about the impact of light on sleep from The Sleep Foundation.
 We usually advise customers to bear in mind that there may be additional light entering the room in the summer months.

 Where does light leakage occur without blackout shutters?